vsrinivas/fuchsia/docs/editors.md

-# Editor integration for Magenta
+# Editor integration for Zircon

 ## YouCompleteMe for Vim/Atom

 [YouCompleteMe](https://valloric.github.io/YouCompleteMe/) is a semantic code-completion engine for Vim and Atom.
-You can use [Bear](https://github.com/rizsotto/Bear) to build its database from the Magenta makefiles.
+You can use [Bear](https://github.com/rizsotto/Bear) to build its database from the Zircon makefiles.

 ### Install YouCompleteMe in your editor